Mark-Smith-Tealing/QuestionAsker/README.md

     <img width="55%" src="https://user-images.githubusercontent.com/77517061/147829417-5cc450c7-a370-4543-895a-9ffc27f1d5ab.png">
 </p>

+The above is a definition of the lim sup of a sequence of events from a class I took called Probability, Measure and Finance in my fourth year, 2020-2021.

 ---

 # Conclusion

-While the application is not complete, the basic functions work extremely well and provided me everything I was looking for in a flashcard application.
-I implemented it in my classes over my mathematics degree with good levels of success.
+While the application is not complete, the basic functions work extremely well and provided me with an effective flashcard application.
+I implemented the program in my classes over my degree with good levels of success.
+The Latex functionality proving invaluable in a mathematics degree.
+The program allowed me to implement active recall and spaced repetition into my studies, two well documented and highly effective study techniques.